twigphp/Twig/doc/sandbox.rst

 entirely, so they incur no runtime overhead, and they do not need to be listed in the ``SecurityPolicy`` allow-lists.

+The sandbox assumes that attackers control template source, not the Twig environment, registered extensions, runtime configuration, security policy, custom escaping strategies, or context values passed by the application.
+Treat those application-provided pieces as trusted.
+If a callable or a value is not safe for untrusted template authors, don't register or expose it in the sandboxed environment.

 Criteria for Marking an Item as Always Allowed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~